WFMRDA/rest-query-to-fgdb-arcpy/README.md

 ========================
 This is a script that will download data exposed through an ESRI rest service and save it as a geodatabase feature class.
-If the REST service has a limit of n features, the script will download n-1 features at a time and then merge the results.
+If the REST service has a limit of n features, the script will download n/2 features at a time and then merge the results.
 This script uses ArcPy and requires ArcGIS 10.2 or higher.

-Completed round one of development, this is a functional script and the major elements are parameterized at the command line path joins are done using os.path.join instead of "+ '//' + ".

-TO DO:  There is very little error checking in this script.
-Add some, at least at the major fail points (GDB already exists, FC already exists, etc)
+TO DO:  There is limited error checking in this script.
+Add some more, at least at major fail points (FC already exists, etc).
+Catch time-outs or "bad status line" errors from invalid HTTP responses.
+Perhaps a 3-attempt retry.

 Inputs:
 gdbPath - geodatabase to store output featureclass